Fadoli/node-fast-running-stats/README.md

 This is a JavaScript/Node.js library for computing running (or rolling) statistics for one set of values.

-Requires node 14 or more recent.
+Any up to date nodejs compatible runtime should properly work. (bun / nodejs).

+For testing, node 18.17.0 or more recent is required, or an up to date bun runtime.

 Can be found on :